Demographics of Paris: Immigrants and their children in departments of Île-de-France (Paris Region)

 Reading: 436 576 immigrants live in Paris, representing 20% of Parisians and 22.4% of immigrants in Île-de-France.

-162 635 children under 20 with at least one immigrant parent live in Paris, representing 41.3 per cent of the total of children under 20 in Paris and 15.4 per cent of the total of children under 20 with at least one immigrant parent in Île-de-France.
+162 635 children under 20 with at least one immigrant parent live in Paris, representing 41.3 per cent of the total of children under 20 in Paris, and 15.4 per cent of the total of children under 20 with at least one immigrant parent in Île-de-France.

 Expatriates

 As of 2005 many expatriates settle in the western portion of Paris.
 Western Paris is in close proximity to many international schools and the La Défense area.

+Many international students living in Paris live in the large dormitory complex of Cité Université Internationale de Paris, located just on the edge of the city in the 14th arrondissement.

 Ethnic groups

 Africans

 As of 2012 tens of thousands of people of African origins live in Paris.
 This group includes those born in France who had African parents and naturalized French citizens born in Africa.
 The majority come from the Maghreb, including Algeria, Morocco, and Tunisia.
 Other countries with populations in Paris include Burkina Faso, the Congo, Guinea, Mali, and Senegal.